BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 * `Skinpool Fixes (Don't uncheck this)`: this is required to free up the custom loot pools that we use to equip enemies with.
-* `Specific Loot Changes -> Add Deliverance to Bad Maw`: Without this enabled, Bad Maw won't actually have any weapon equipped
+* `Specific Loot Changes`: Without the items in this category enabled, the relevant enemies won't spawn with the proper items:
-* `Specific Loot Changes -> Add RokSalt to Flinter`:
+  * `Add Deliverance to Bad Maw`
-  Without this enabled, Flinter won't actually have any weapon equipped.
+  * `Add RokSalt to Flinter`
-* `Specific Loot Changes -> Add Kitten and Baby Maker to Motor Momma`: Motor Momma's shield won't be properly droppable without this.
+  * `Add Kitten and Baby Maker to Motor Momma`
-* `Specific Loot Changes -> Add Torgue Legendaries and Torgue Tokens to Piston`:
+  * `Add Torgue Legendaries and Torgue Tokens to Piston`
-  Piston may not spawn with a weapon without this.
+  * `Add Pitchfork to Prospector Zeke`
-* `Specific Loot Changes -> Add Pitchfork to Prospector Zeke`: Zeke will not spawn with a weapon without this.
+  * `Add Roaster to Smash-Head`

 Usage/Installation
 ------------------